-- Your child’s teachers will have carefully checked on your child’s progress and will have decided that your child has a gap in their understanding/learning and needs some extra support to close the gap between your child and their peers.
+- Your child’s teachers will have carefully checked your child’s progress and will have decided that your child has a gap in their understanding/learning and needs extra support to close the gap between them and their peers.

 - The teachers will plan a one-to-one or small group session for your child with targets to help your child to make more progress.

-- If your child has been identified as needing more specialist input instead of or in addition to good and outstanding classroom teaching and intervention groups, referrals will be made in consultation with parents, to outside agencies to advise and support the school in enabling your child to make progress.
+- Suppose your child has been identified as needing more specialist input instead of or in addition to good and outstanding classroom teaching and intervention groups.
+In that case, referrals will be made in consultation with parents to outside agencies to advise and support the school in enabling your child to make progress.

-- If it is agreed the support of an outside agency is a way forward, you will be asked to give your permission for the school to refer your child to a specialist professional e.g. a Speech and Language Therapist or Educational Psychologist.
-This will help the school and yourself understand your child’s particular needs better.
+- Suppose it is agreed that the support of an outside agency is a way forward.
+In that case, you will be asked to give your permission for the school to refer your child to a specialist professional, e.g. a Speech and Language Therapist or Educational Psychologist.
+This will help the school and yourself better understand your child’s particular needs.

 - The specialist professional will work with your child to understand their needs and make recommendations, which may include:

-- Making changes to the way our child is supported in class e.g. some individual support or changing some aspects of teaching to support them better.
+- Making changes to how our child is supported in class, e.g., individual support or changing some aspects of teaching to support them better.

 - Support to set targets which will include their specific professional expertise.

-- Your child’s involvement in a group run by school staff under the guidance of the outside professional e.g. a social skills group or sensory circuit.
+- Your child’s involvement in a group run by school staff under the guidance of an outside professional, e.g. a social skills group or sensory circuit.

-- A group or individual work with outside professional.
+- A group or individual works with outside professionals.